JohnReeves/lolcode/README.md

 ![catz](http://www.lolcats.com/images/u/11/49/lolcatsdotcomii0sbc7g7dpgu21m.jpg)

-# 8. A LOL APP
+# 8 A LOL APP

 Ok, even though Lolcode is Turing complete, some people don't believe that it is a proper language, so here after all the games let's do some proper work!

 Everybody knows the Fibonacci Sequence, named for Leonado Pisano, who brought the Arabic numerals into European mathematics and the superior technology of Arabic arithmetic that we all learn today.

 Fun fact: Leonado Pisano, also known as Fibonacci (son of Bonacci), did absolutely nothing with the sequence that bears his name.
-But never mind, Fibonacci deserves to be remembered for his great contribution to numberacy.
+But never mind, Fibonacci deserves to be remembered for his great contribution to numeracy - bringing the Arabic numerals from India to Italy thus introducing a technological advance that spread across Europe and probably produced the scientific revolution of the Renaissance.

 The sequence is 1 1 2 3 5 8 13 21 - each number is given as the some of the previous 2 numbers.
 1 + 1 = 2, 1 + 2 = 3 etc